 Since 1915, NEF has worked with local partners to enable innovative, sustainable, community-led economic and social development across the Middle East, Africa, and the Caucasus.

-Thank you for your commitment to a better and more equitable future.
+From all of us, we thank you for your commitment to empowering local communities in their pursuit of realizing a better and more equitable future.

 With sincere gratitude,

-NEF builds economic and social resilience through entrepreneurship, employment, microfinance, peer mentoring, and social support.
+We build people’s economic and social resilience through entrepreneurship, employment, access to finance, peer mentoring, and social support.

-NEF facilitates climate adaptation, governance, and resilience-building to improve food security, livelihoods, and natural resources management.
+We facilitate climate adaptation, governance, and resilience building to improve food security, livelihoods, and natural resources management.